ISS recommends two Icahn nominees for Forest board

 “What Ninivaggi does bring to the table is considerable experience as an operating executive in a similarly challenged industry, broad board-room experience across a number of business models and challenges, and the perspective of a large shareholder — his employer — anxious to see things improve,” the ISS report said.

-Former OSI Pharma Chief Financial Officer Pierre Legault would also bring a much-needed skill set and business discipline to the board, ISS said in urging shareholders to back two of the four dissident nominees.
+Former OSI Pharma Chief Financial Officer Pierre Legault would also bring a much-needed skill set and business discipline to the board, ISS said in urging shareholders to back the dissident nominees.

-Forest, in its response, challenged the qualifications of Ninivaggi and Legault to sit on its board.

-“Mr. Ninivaggi has never served on a healthcare board - even as an Icahn nominee - and we believe he is over-boarded due to his role as the chief executive and president of Icahn Enterprises and service as an Icahn nominee on five public company boards, compromising his ability to serve in the best interest of all shareholders,” Forest said.

 Ninivaggi is a president of Icahn Enterprises and holds a MBA degree from the University of Chicago and a law degree from Stanford University.
 Legault has served as an executive at several big drug companies and small biotechs.

-Forest Labs shares were down 46 cents, or 1.4 percent, at $33.09 in afternoon trade on the New York Stock Exchange.
+Forest Labs shares were down 68 cents, or 2 percent, at $32.87 in late-morning trade on the New York Stock Exchange.

-Reporting by Michele Gershberg and Bill Berkrot in New York; Editing by Dale Hudson, John Wallace and Leslie Gevirtz
+Reporting by Michele Gershberg and Bill Berkrot in New York; Editing by Dale Hudson and John Wallace